 Dependency Management

 Leo programs can import functionality from other programs and libraries.
 Any imported program or library is referred to as a dependency.
-There are two types of dependencies:
+There are four types of dependencies:

 - Network dependencies: Programs already deployed on the Aleo network, fetched as pre-compiled bytecode.